 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risks comprises three types of risk: currency rate risk, interest rate risk and other price risks, such as equity price risk and commodity price risk.
 Financial instruments affected by market risks include loans and borrowings.
-The sensitivity analyses in the following sections relate to the position as at March 31, 2024 and March 31, 2023.
-The analyses exclude the impact of movements in market variables on, the carrying values of gratuity and other post-retirement obligations; provisions; and the non-financial assets and liabilities.
-The sensitivity of the relevant Profit and Loss Item is the effect of the assumed changes in the respective market risks.
-This is based on the financial assets and financial liabilities held as of an March 31, 2024 and March 31, 2023.
+The sensitivity analyses in the following sections relate to the position as at March 31, 2025 and March 31, 2024.
+The analyses exclude the impact of movements in market variables on; the carrying values of gratuity and other post-retirement obligations; provisions; and the non-financial assets and liabilities.
+The sensitivity of the relevant Profit and Loss item is the effect of the assumed changes in the respective market risks.
+This is based on the financial assets and financial liabilities held as of at March 31, 2025 and March 31, 2024.